glennhenry/cs-notes/docs/compilers-and-programming-languages/08-data-types/data-types.md

   Under the hood, integer comparison are going on.

-- **Subranges Types** : Subrange types allow to define a subset of values within a range of values.
+- **Subranges Types**: Subrange types allow to define a subset of values within a range of values.
 For example, a subrange type `Age` may restrict values to be within a specific range, like 0 to 120.
-Pascal language is first to implement subrange type, for example, we can define : `type test_score = 0..100;`, restricting it to only be defined under the range of 0 to 100.
+Pascal language is first to implement subrange type, for example, we can define: `type test_score = 0..100;`, restricting it to only be defined under the range of 0 to 100.
-- **Composite Types** : Composite types are types that are composed of multiple values or subtypes.
+- **Composite Types**: Composite types are types that are composed of multiple values or subtypes.
 They are created with type constructor and used to represent structured or compound data.
 Examples of composite are arrays, lists, tuples, records, structs, classes, and objects.
 Composite types allow grouping related data together, making it easier to organize.

 #### Orthogonality